 In November 2014, the United Nations Special Rapporteur on the Independence of Judges and Lawyers urged the King to block a package of laws seen as increasing executive influence through the Justice Ministry over the judiciary.11 In September 2015, the International Bar Association released a report declaring the justice system corrupt at each level, and substantially influenced by the ruling party.12 The Cambodian Ministry of Justice acknowledged that corruption was a problem, but asserted that the situation was not as bad as the IBA reported, also suggesting that the report does not fully “reflect the reality of progress with regards to judicial reform.”13

-Cambodia ranked 112 out of 113 countries surveyed globally and last in the East Asia and Pacific region in the 2016 Rule of Law Index, published by the legal non-profit World Justice Project.15 The index measures how rule of law is perceived in countries by scoring eight factors: constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice and criminal justice.
+Cambodia ranked 112 out of 113 countries surveyed globally and last in the East Asia and Pacific region in the 2017–2018 Rule of Law Index, published by the legal non-profit World Justice Project.14 The index measures how rule of law is perceived in countries by scoring eight factors: constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice and criminal justice.
+Cambodia’s poorest scores were for absence of corruption in government, open government and civil justice.
+It’s best score was for order and security, where it ranked 81 out of 113.

 Cambodia’s 28 national and provincial prisons are administered by the Ministry of Interior’s Department of Prisons.
-Overcrowding in prisons has been a long-standing concern in both government and non-government organizations.16
+Overcrowding in prisons has been a long-standing concern in both government and non-government organizations.15

-There has been a sharp increase in the numbers of people imprisoned in Cambodia in the last decade.
-Statistics reported from the General Department of Prisons show that in 2006 there were 9,634 people behind bars; by November 2016 the figure had more than doubled, to approximately 21,700.17 Observers have put the increase down to greater enforcement of existing laws, and the introduction of new laws that include imprisonment as a punishment.
+There has been a sharp increase in the numbers of people imprisoned in Cambodia in recent years.
+Statistics reported from the General Department of Prisons show that in 2006 there were 9,634 people behind bars; by November 2016 the figure had more than doubled, to approximately 21,700.16 Then in January 2017 the government launched a major campaign against drug use, which resulted in a further surge in the prison population.
+By May 2018 there were 28,829 people in detention.
+Only 7,684 of these had received a final, confirmed conviction.17

 In 2015, the Ministry of Social Affairs, Veteran and Youth Rehabilitation drafted a new juvenile justice law to allow young people to receive rehabilitation in place of imprisonment.18